Bllose/management/Projects,Programs,Portfolios.md

 > **revenue** _noun_ (C1) the income that a government or company receives regularly.

 Programs, on the other hand, are groups of related projects that are run as a group toward producing a common benefit.
 A project is content-specific, while a program focuses on the benefits.
-Developing a web application for ticket registration (air, travel, or rail) to generate revenue is an example of a project.
-Developing a group of functionalities or applications related to analytics and generating leads through marketing for the desired outcome of customer conversion might be a program (with the individual components of its projects).
+Developing a web application for ticket registration (air, travel, or rail) to generate revenue is an example of a project. **Developing a group of functionalities or applications related to analytics and generating leads through marketing for the desired outcome of customer conversion might be a program** (with the individual components of its projects).
+> **marketing** _noun_ JOB (B2) a job that involves encouraging people to buy a product or service.
+> SHOPPING

+> **outcome** _noun_ (C1) a result or effect of an action, situation, etc.

+> Functionalities and applications related to analytics and generating leads.